Jayman2000/jasons-nixos-config/README.md

 	- For Graphical-Test-VM, this is `./src/imports/graphical-test-vm.nix`.

-	- For `jasonyundt.website` and `jasonyundt.website.home.arpa`, this is
+	- For `jasonyundt.website.home.arpa`, this is
 	`./src/imports/jasonyundt.website-common.nix`.
 2. Open that file.
 3. Look for a line that looks like this: